-“I don’t know how any person could ever see that as fair, but the government seen it’s way,” he said.
+“I don’t know how any person could ever see that as fair, but the government [saw] its way,” he said.
 “All in all, the general economic wage package was certainly better than what we’ve seen in years.”

-Drost called the bargaining round over the 16-day strike “most unusual” and “totally unnecessary,” noting how the province used advertisements on TV, radio and social media apps, including the Kijiji and Weather Network apps, to promote the deal they were offering to CUPE.
+Drost called the bargaining round over the 16-day strike “most unusual” and “totally unnecessary,” noting how the province used advertisements on TV, radio and social media apps, such as the Kijiji and Weather Network apps, to promote the deal it offered to CUPE.

 Iris Lloyd, president of CUPE Local 1253, said her members rejected the province’s deal because it was unclear in the language as to how the new pension model would look.

 “[Members] left me with a clear mandate – to go back to the bargaining table and bargain language that they can ratify,” said Lloyd.
 “Not being able to provide answers like that to my members left them feeling that they were voting away their collective bargaining rights.”

 CUPE 1253 currently uses a defined benefit pension plan, which has employers promise to pay a regular income after a person retires.
 Shared risk pensions guarantee base benefits, but only grants ancillary benefits if allowed by a plan’s financial condition.